 José Luis Millán's Research Focus

-Current efforts in Dr. Millán’s laboratory are focused on clarifying aspects of HPP disease whose pathophysiology are not yet well understood, such as the premature fusion of skull bones (craniosynostosis) and calcification of the kidney parenchyma (nephrocalcinosis).
-Dr. Millán’s group has also identified key pathophysiological changes that lead to calcification of the arteries in animal models of generalized arterial calcification of infancy and related genetic diseases as well as in animal models of chronic kidney disease.
-His group, in collaboration with scientists at the Conrad Prebys Center for Chemical Genomics at SBP, has developed proprietary compounds able to ameliorate the soft-tissue calcification in these conditions and clinical trials are now underway using these first-in-class compounds.
+Current efforts, in collaboration with Professor Miyake’s group in Japan (https://www.nms-gt.org/en/members), focus on developing gene therapy as an alternative approach to treat HPP.
+Dr. Millán’s group has also identified key pathophysiological changes that lead to calcification of the arteries in animal models of generalized arterial calcification of infancy, pseudoxanthoma elasticum and related genetic diseases as well as in animal models of chronic kidney disease.
+His group, in collaboration with scientists at the Conrad Prebys Center for Chemical Genomics at Sanford Burnham Prebys, has developed proprietary compounds able to ameliorate the soft-tissue calcification in these conditions and clinical trials are now underway using these first-in-class small molecule inhibitors.

 José Luis Millán's Bio

-Inhibition of tissue-nonspecific alkaline phosphatase protects against medial arterial calcification and improved survival probability in the CKD-MBD mouse model.
+Inhibition of tissue-nonspecific alkaline phosphatase protects against medial arterial calcification and improves survival probability in the CKD-MBD mouse model.